How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 View Page Source (Ctrl+U) and search “designed by” or “agency.”
 Use Whois (whois.domaintools.com) for registration info.
 Tools like BuiltWith, Wappalyzer, or Hunter.io reveal tech stack and possible creators.

 Check footer credits or “/credits” pages.
-For Houston sites, reverse image search logos or check local agency portfolios.
+For Houston sites, use a reverse image search to identify logos or check local agency portfolios.
 LinkedIn or Google “[Business Name] + website designer Houston” often uncovers the team.

 CMS footprints (e.g., “Proudly powered by XYZ”) also hint at developers.